-The reservoir, near Aireys Inlet, will be opened to the public for walking, bird watching and recreational fishing.
+The reservoir, near Aireys Inlet, is now open to the public for walking, bird watching and recreational fishing.

 It was taken out of service when the townships of Aireys Inlet and Fairhaven were connected to the Geelong supply system via a pipeline from Anglesea in May, 2016.

-Barwon Water Managing Director Tracey Slatter said the corporation was keen to share the natural beauty of the site with the community.
+Barwon Water Managing Director Tracey Slatter said before the opening that the corporation was keen to share the natural beauty of the site with the community.

 “Upgrades have been made to tracks on either side of the reservoir, improving access for walking, horse riding and bicycle riding,” Ms Slatter said.